tripal/tripal/docs/dev_guide/contributing/pull_requests.rst

     - All feature requests should be tagged as an "enhancement"
     - If you are the first reviewer to confirm a PR works, tag it with "Reviewer #1 Approval"
 - **Guidelines for Discussion:**
-    - No requirement for discussion (still requires 2 reviews): Minor bug fixes, changes to inline comments, addition of unit tests, minor code typos
+    - Issues that do not require discussion (PRs still require 2 reviews): minor bug fixes, changes to inline comments, addition of unit tests, minor code typos
-    - Requires Discussion: Major changes, new features, and issue at the discretion of the PMC
+    - Issues that require discussion: major changes, new features, and issue at the discretion of the PMC
       - Add the "discussion" tag to any issue requiring discussion
       - Discussion Tag is removed when adequate discussion has taken place (at the discretion of the person who added the tag)
       - Additionally, new features require that all members of the PMC have had a chance to contribute to the discussion and feel satisfied.